 Transcranial magnetic stimulation is becoming a more common form of treatment and with this growth comes increased research and awareness of the safety of this procedure with respect to seizures.
-There are many factors that impact the probability of seizures during TMS treatments, and these factors must be considered before pursuing this form of treatment.
-Overall, in healthy patients, the risk of experiencing seizures due to TMS is rather low, <1% in most studies.
+There are many factors that impact the probability of seizures during TMS treatments.
+Overall, in healthy patients, the risk of experiencing seizures due to TMS is extremely low, <1% in most studies.

-While the vast majority of patients who undergo Transcranial magnetic stimulation treatments will not experience any seizures, there are a number of risk factors, discussed below, that can increase the possibility of experiencing seizures.
+While the vast majority of patients who undergo TMS will not experience any seizures, there are a number of risk factors that can increase the possibility of experiencing seizures.

 Psychotropic medications have an interesting impact on the potential for seizures in TMS patients.
 Patients taking antipsychotic medications such as Olanzapine, Quetiapine, or Ziprasidone do have a slightly higher incidence rate of seizures independent of TMS treatments, but there is no concrete connection between these medications and seizures during TMS, as many have been used without incident.
-There is the potential for issues with switching medications prior to TMS treatments, as withdrawal can create a strong relative hazard.
-If you change medications while undergoing a course of TMS treatment, at Mid City TMS we always emphasize how important it is to redetermine the motor threshold and then the stimulus intensity is adjusted accordingly.
+There is the potential for issues when switching medications prior to TMS treatments, as withdrawal from some medications can increase risk for seizures.
+If you change medications while undergoing a course of TMS treatment, at Mid City TMS we emphasize how important it is to redetermine the motor threshold and then the stimulus intensity is adjusted accordingly.

 Traumatic Brain Injury Patients

 Head injuries can increase the risk of seizures during TMS treatments.
-The severity of the brain injury is directly correlated with the risk of subsequent seizures, meaning that those with mild to moderate TBIs have a substantially lower risk of seizure compared to those with severe TBIs.
-A DovePress literature analysis found that while the risk of seizure from TMS alone was rather low, underlying neuropathy can greatly impact the risk.
+The severity of the brain injury is directly correlated with the risk of seizures, meaning that those with mild to moderate TBIs have a substantially lower risk of seizure compared to those with severe TBIs.
+A 2020 research literature analysis found that while the risk of seizure from TMS alone was rather low, underlying neuropathology can greatly impact the risk.

-Patients with epilepsy are at the highest risk of experiencing seizures during TMS treatment, especially if they have any comorbidities with the risk factors listed thus far.
+Patients with epilepsy are at the highest risk of experiencing seizures during TMS treatment, especially if they also have risk factors listed thus far.
 That being said, many patients who have epilepsy undergo this treatment without any issue.
-The risk of seizures during the treatment itself is estimated to be around 2%, which is higher than the risk for patients without epilepsy, but remains relatively low.
+The risk of seizures during the treatment for patients with epilepsy is estimated to be around 2%, which is higher than the risk for patients without epilepsy, but remains relatively low.